aflaxman/dp_2020_census/plugged_text.md

-public properties, and (iii) are inconsistent with the synthetic data produced at the coarser level (e.g. the sum of the noisy counts in all the boxes corresponding to a census tracts within Cook county may not equal the number of people in Cook county reported in the synthetic data produced in the previous step.)
+public properties, and (iii) are inconsistent with the synthetic data produced at the coarser level (e.g. the sum of the noisy counts in all the boxes corresponding to a census tracts within Cook county may not equal the number of people in Cook County reported in the synthetic data produced in the previous step.)
 Step two solves an optimization problem which adjusts the counts in boxes so that they are positive, satisfy the invariants and inequalities, are consistent with the